-Cash equivalents consist of investments in short-term financial instruments with maturities of three months or less from the date of purchase.
-Cash and cash equivalents include \$4,337,000 and \$15,617,000 of certificates of deposit with an initial term of less than three months at April 30, 2009 and 2008, respectively, and \$6,530,000 and \$1,251,000 invested in a money market fund as of April 30, 2009 and 2008, respectively.
-In addition, \$70,881,000 was invested in short-term Treasury bills as of April 30, 2008.
+Cash equivalents consist of investments in short-term financial instruments with initial maturities of three months or less from the date of purchase.
+Cash and cash equivalents include \$1,590,000 and \$4,337,000 of certificates of deposit with initial maturities of less than three months at April 30, 2010 and 2009, respectively, and \$192,000 and \$6,530,000 invested in a money market fund as of April 30, 2010 and 2009, respectively.

-(e) Investments
+(e) Marketable Securities

-Short-term investments consist of investments with maturities longer than three months but less than one year.
-Long-term investments consist of investments with maturities greater than one year.
-Investments which the Company has the intent and ability to hold to maturity are classified as investments held-to-maturity and are reported at amortized cost.
+Marketable securities with original maturities longer than three months but that mature in less than one year from the balance sheet date are classified as current assets.
+Marketable securities that mature more than one year from the balance sheet date are classified as noncurrent assets.
+Marketable securities that the Company has the intent and ability to hold to maturity are classified as investments held-to-maturity and are reported at amortized cost.
 The difference between the acquisition cost and face values of held-to-maturity investments is amortized over the remaining term of the investments and added to or subtracted from the acquisition cost and interest income.
-As of April 30, 2009 and 2008, all of the Company's investments were classified as held-to-maturity.
+As of April 30, 2010 and 2009, all of the Company's investments were classified as held-to-maturity.